The Adventures of Bayou Billy

+The Adventures of Bayou Billy, known in Japan as Mad City (マッド・シティ), is a 1988 beat 'em up video game developed and published by Konami for the Nintendo Entertainment System.

 Plot

-Billy West, otherwise known as Bayou Billy, is a Crocodile Dundee-like survivalist, vigilante, and former U.S. soldier from New Orleans, who has fought against a local crime boss, known as Godfather Gordon.
+Billy West, otherwise named Bayou Billy, is a vigilante from the bayous of Louisiana, who has fought against a local crime boss, known as Godfather Gordon.
 In retaliation for interfering with his smuggling operations, Gordon kidnaps Billy's girlfriend Annabelle Lane in order to lure Billy into one final battle.
-Billy's quest to save Annabelle consists of nine stages that takes him from the swamplands to Bourbon Street, as he battles Gordon's henchmen and eventually arrives at Gordon's estate to come face-to-face with the big boss himself.
+Billy's quest to save Annabelle consists of nine stages that takes him from the swamplands to Bourbon Street, as he battles Gordon's henchmen and eventually arrives at his estate to face him.

 Gameplay

-The majority of the game follows a side-scrolling beat-'em-up format in which the player character (Billy) must engage in hand-to-hand combat against every enemy he encounters in order to proceed from one area to the next until reaching the end of each stage before his health runs out.
+Most of the game follows a side-scrolling beat-'em-up format where the player character must engage in hand-to-hand combat against every enemy he encounters to proceed from one area to the next until reaching the end of each stage before his health runs out.
 Billy's basic attacks consists of a punch, a kick and a jump kick performed by pressing the A and B buttons simultaneously.
 The player can also arm Billy with one of three melee weapons dropped by certain enemies: a throwing knife, a club and a whip.
-If the player picks up a new weapon while Billy is still in possession of a previous one, the new weapon will overwrite the previous one.
-Billy can also pick up guns, which the player can draw or withdraw at any time by pressing the Select button (when Billy is using a gun, the number next to the "bullet" indicator on the top portion of the screen will start flashing).
-Other power-ups in these stages include a chicken drumstick that refills Billy's health and a body armor that protects Billy from enemy bullets and reduces the damage he takes from other attacks.
-While the majority of the enemies in the beat-'em-up stages are human bad guys, the player will occasionally fight animals as well such as crocodiles, eagles and guard dogs.
+Picking up a new weapon while in possession of one will replace it.
+Billy can also pick up guns, which the player can draw or withdraw at any time by pressing the Select button (when Billy is using a gun, the number next to the "bullet" indicator at the top of the screen will start flashing).
+Other power-ups in these stages include a chicken drumstick that refills Billy's health and body armor which protects Billy from enemy bullets and reduces the damage he takes from different attacks.
+While most the enemies in the beat-'em-up stages are human, the player will occasionally fight animals as well such as crocodiles, eagles and guard dogs.